-Ideally, a hybrid cloud implementation behaves as if it is homogeneous storage.
-Hybrid cloud storage is most often implemented by using proprietary commercial storage software, by using a cloud storage appliance that serves as a gateway between on-premises and public cloud storage or by using an application program interface (API) to access the cloud storage.
+Ideally, a hybrid cloud implementation behaves as if it's homogeneous storage.
+Hybrid cloud storage is most often implemented by using proprietary commercial storage software, by using a cloud storage appliance that serves as a gateway between on-premises and public cloud storage or by using an API to access the cloud storage.

-Hybrid cloud storage is a common way that organizations facilitate data backup processes and disaster recovery (DR) planning.
-Since replicating data stored in conventional on-premises data centers to a secondary data center can be tedious and expensive, adding backup data to the cloud can be a more logical solution.
+Hybrid cloud storage is also a common way that organizations facilitate data backup processes and DR planning.
+Because replicating data stored in conventional on-premises data centers to a secondary data center can be tedious and expensive, adding backup data to the cloud can be a more logical approach.
 Additionally, cloud backup services can provide organizations with higher levels of reliability, quicker recovery times and lower costs.

-Another popular use of hybrid cloud storage is to separate archives or infrequently accessed data with regularly accessed data.
-Keeping dormant data in primary data storage can slow down data retrieval processes, complicate data backup practices and minimize storage capacities.
-Therefore, a hybrid cloud storage approach can utilize multiple storage components with varying needs or requirements to best disperse data.
+Another popular use for hybrid cloud storage is to separate archival or infrequently accessed data from regularly accessed data.
+Keeping dormant data in primary data storage can slow down data retrieval processes, complicate data backup practices and reduce the available on-site storage capacity.

 Benefits and drawbacks of hybrid cloud storage

-Hybrid clouds also offer organizations the opportunity to recoup some hardware costs.
-If a company already has the infrastructure for private cloud storage but it needs more capacity, bursting to the public cloud can help that business keep the cloud it has already built relevant.
+- Some organizations use hybrid cloud storage as a way of reducing costs.
+This is particularly true if a company already has the infrastructure for private cloud storage but needs more capacity.
+Bursting to the public cloud can help that business keep its existing private cloud relevant.

 Hybrid vs. public and private cloud storage

 The decision to use a public, private or hybrid cloud storage option depends on what an organization needs from its cloud.
 Businesses with a great deal of mission-critical, proprietary data might want to store that information on premises or in a private cloud to keep it out of the hands of competitors.
-That is not to say that those particular businesses cannot also use a public cloud.
-If a private cloud cannot meet their needs, a hybrid approach might work well.
+That isn't to say that those particular businesses can't also use a public cloud.
+If a private cloud can't meet their needs, a hybrid approach might work well.

-Organizations that do not need to keep their data tightly secured or regulated can use the public cloud, which might be their most cost-effective option.
+Organizations that don't need to keep their data tightly secured or regulated can use the public cloud, which might be their most cost-effective option.

 Hybrid cloud storage examples